 Admissions for Indigenous students

-UBC invites all qualified Canadian Indigenous students to apply to the University’s various faculties, schools, and degrees.
+UBC’s community includes Indigenous students from across Canada who have arrived here in a variety of ways.
 If you meet the general admission and degree-specific requirements, and the competitive average required for your degree of choice, you will be directly admissible to that degree on UBC’s Okanagan or Vancouver campuses.
 Most Indigenous students are admitted based on their competitive average.
 However, UBC offers a number of pathways to a post-secondary degree:

 Aboriginal Admission Policy

-This policy allows UBC to consider you for admission to a degree if you have satisfied the general admission and degree-specific requirements, but you have not met your degree’s competitive average.
-UBC may consider your history, cultural knowledge, work experience, educational goals, and other achievements in determining your admissibility.
+If you have satisfied UBC’s general admission and degree-specific requirements, but have not met the competitive average for your degree of choice, UBC will consider your academic history, work experience, educational goals, and other achievements to find the best admission pathway for you.

 Aboriginal Access Studies Program

 UBC-Langara Indigenous Transfer Partnership

-This Partnership is designed to provide the academic and personal preparation required for Aboriginal students to successfully transition from Langara College to UBC’s Vancouver campus.
+This program supports the academic and personal preparation required for Indigenous students to successfully transition from Langara College to UBC’s Vancouver campus.
 Students who complete the requirements are considered for admission into 2nd or 3rd year studies in seven undergraduate disciplines on the Vancouver campus.

 How to apply

 You must pay an application fee to submit your application.
 However, if finances are a barrier to submitting your application, please reach out to firstname.lastname@example.org to discuss your options.

 After you apply

 Find out what your next steps should be, depending on where you are in the application process:

-If you’ve self-identified as an Aboriginal person of Canada in your online application to UBC, your registration deposit will be automatically deferred.
-If you need to defer your housing deposit, please contact Natalie Tole at firstname.lastname@example.org.
+If you’ve self-identified as an Indigenous person of Canada in your online application to UBC, your registration deposit will be automatically deferred.
+If you need to defer your housing deposit, please contact Natalie Tole at email@example.com.